vnguyener/search-challenge/README.md

     * Usually, I would want to implement a separate service to request or maybe even poll data from these endpoints to store in a db/cache which this api would hit
   * `Loggers` - Winston and Morgan provide great resources for internal logging and request logging.
 Any errors on request (e.g. if there are no headers) will be logged in the log files.
 You will also see it in the terminal output.
 * Client
-  * I refactored the original/base repo so things would look more consistent throughout -- moving around styling, componenents
+  * `Refactoring` - I refactored the original/base repo so things would look more consistent throughout -- moving around styling, componenents
-  * I went ahead and removed the original context provider in favor of redux to separate concerns a bit more
+  * `Redux` - I went ahead and removed the original context provider in favor of redux to separate concerns a bit more
-  * Testing - I've only added simple snapshot testing for components and containers; I would also like to have reducer/actions tests if time permitted.
+  * `Testing` - I've only added simple snapshot testing for components and containers; I would also like to have reducer/actions tests if time permitted.
-  * I've also added a few touches such as skeletons if the web app runs on a slower network, basic error handling, and a 404.
+  * `Misc Touch-ups` - I've also added a few touches such as skeletons if the web app runs on a slower network, basic error handling, and a 404.